pmaier983/Blog/README.md

 - No cold start problem
 - Consistent known price

+##### (Rejected) Option 2 - Serverless (A bunch of Separate Docker Containers):

+The cold start problem was crazy.
+Way too slow for any user facing functionality.

+Just deploy a bunch of these containers separately?
+This can be done on any of the big cloud providers: (Digital Ocean App Platform, Google Cloud Run etc?)

+Negatives

+- Very cheap (On-Demand mode GCP)
+- Slightly annoying config possibly
+- Slow cold start problem (lead to bad-ish UX)

+Positives

+- More Expensive if there is actually a ton of traffic (~50$/month/container max)
+- Slightly more "modern" then a simple VM

 ##### (Rejected) Option 3 (K8's):

 I can't do it.
 A personal blog is not a good reason to learn k8's...